All Episodes

 It's his address to the Berlin Walls celebration.

-And I don't know again if it's live or if it was on tape, but they played it on the big screens over there.
+And I don't know, again, if it's live or if it was on tape, but they played it on the big screens over there.

-And the people of Europe on this 20th anniversary of the fall of Berlin Hall.
+I'm honored to extend my congratulations to the people of Germany and the people of Europe on this 20th anniversary of the fall of Berlin Hall.

-November 9th, 1989 will always be remembered and cherished in the United States.
+November 9th, 1989, will always be remembered and cherished in the United States.

 Did you take journalistic license to add any reverb?

-Well, so what they must have done, they must have taken the audio feed from the speakers at the ceremony rather than a direct line audio feed, or else Obama recorded it that way.
+Well, so what they must have done, they must have taken the audio feed from the speakers at the ceremony rather than a direct line audio feed or else Obama recorded it that way.

-I just wanted you to hear that.
+Just wanted you to hear that.

-In an odd coincidence, the House debate on Saturday to overhaul health care took place on the third anniversary of the 2006 election that gave Democrats a majority control after 12 years of Republican dominance.
+In an odd coincidence, the House debate on Saturday to overhaul health care took place on the third anniversary of the 2006 election.

 It fell to President Obama and to congressional leaders to persuade those Democrats still sweating the final vote that it would not prove the party's undoing in next November's midterm elections.

-You think you're gonna lose the election, you're gonna lose the election next year because of this.
+You're going to lose the election next year because of this.

-Mr. Obama, during his private pep talk to Democrats, recognized the election of the the Owens fellow, New York 23, and then posed a question to the other lawmakers.
+Mr. Obama, during his private pep talk to Democrats, recognized the election of the Owens fellow, New York 23, and then posed a question to the other lawmakers.

 And according to Representative Earl Blumenauer of Oregon, I'm sorry, this is the source, Earl Blumenauer of Oregon, the president asked the Democrats this question.

-Does anybody think that the teabag anti-government people are going to support them if they bring down health care?
+Does anybody think that the teabag, anti-government people are going to support them if they bring down health care?

-So bitter clingers stated at a San Francisco fundraiser during the campaign, and now tea parties are teabag people, the teabaggers, which of course is a pejorative term applied to certain uh rituals, uh, the homosexual community.
+The teabaggers, which of course is a pejorative term applied to certain rituals, the homosexual community.

 Teabags, extremists, bitter clingers.